oprypin/crsfml/docs/api/graphics.md

 Like `SF::RenderWindow`, `SF::RenderTexture` is still able to render direct OpenGL stuff.
 It is even possible to mix together OpenGL calls and regular SFML drawing commands.
-If you need a depth buffer for 3D rendering, don't forget to request it when calling RenderTexture.create.
+If you need a depth buffer for 3D rendering, don't forget to request it when calling `RenderTexture.create`.

 *See also:* `SF::RenderTarget`, `SF::RenderWindow`, `SF::View`, `SF::Texture`